Beatriz Merino: Later career (2011–2015)

-César Vallejo University controversies (2016–present)
+César Vallejo University (2016–2025)

 Academically, she currently serves as executive president of the César Vallejo University since February 8, 2016, appointed by then-presidential nominee César Acuña Peralta, who has allegedly committed plagiarism in his doctoral dissertation and has been involved in several cases of money laundering.
 Following these allegations, Francisco Miró Quesada Rada resigned as executive president, due in particular to the plagiarism allegations against Acuña in the middle of the presidential campaign.

 Under Merino's leadership, the university formally implemented the Turnitin plagiarism detection service.
 Before, there was no plagiarism detection service available at the university, being among the plagiarizers future Peruvian president Pedro Castillo and first lady, Lilia Paredes, both graduate students of the same university back in 2012.
 Recently, Gavin Jones scientist of the United States Forest Service Rocky Mountain Research Station denounced that two undergraduate thesis students also plagiarized an academic article of his.

+After almost ten years as executive president, Merino announced her resignation from the position on 2 December 2025.
+In her resignation letter, she stated that her tenure had begun on 1 January 2016 and highlighted the university’s transformation during her leadership, noting that it had grown from an unlicensed institution with just over 60,000 students to one of the largest private universities in Peru with 215,000 students and institutional licensure.
+Merino thanked the teaching, administrative staff and students for their trust and support, expressed her satisfaction with the accomplishments of her administration, and wished the university continued success.
+Her resignation was tendered as part of closing a personal and institutional stage and was effective on 31 December 2025.